Philips Norelco Multigroom Series

 Doesn’t come with a lot in the kit

-Pulling up the rear on our list of Best Beard Trimmers is this pocket rocket from Remington: the PG6025.
-The PG6025 trimmer comes with an assortment of extensions that allow you to get barbershop level results with minimal effort and investment.
+Pulling up the rear on our list of Best Beard Trimmers is this pocket rocket from Braun: the BT5050.
+The BT5050 trimmer comes with an assortment of extensions that allow you to get barbershop level results with minimal effort and investment.

-The PG6025 trimmer is a pretty remarkable deal at less than 20 bucks.
+The BT5050 trimmer is a pretty remarkable deal.
 It’s versatile, recharges fast, cleans up easy and has a nifty carry bag for the myriad extensions.
-If you’re looking for a best bang for your buck we’d recommend you give the PG6025 from Remington a test drive.
-With the 60 day money back guarantee you have nothing to lose.
+If you’re looking for a best bang for your buck we’d recommend you give the BT5050 from Braun a test drive.

 - ModelBraun Beard Trimmer